KevBuild4UR/_backup/_posts/2020-08-25-hello-bootstrap-5.md

 ![BS5](https://blog.getbootstrap.com/assets/img/2020/06/v5-home.png)

-And I found that the Bootstrap 5 is compatible with my site that references bootstrap 4.0.0 beta.
+And I found that the Bootstrap 5 is compatible with this site that references Bootstrap 4.0.0 beta.

 ### Test